storacha/www/src/pages/docs/how-to/upload.md

 ## Using the Command line `w3cli`

-If you followed the Create account and Space section, you will already have the CLI set up with a Space.
+If you followed the [Create account](create-account) and [Create Space](create-space) sections, you will already have the CLI set up with a Space.
 However, you might be using the CLI on a new machine, in which case you can follow these instructions:

 1. (If not yet installed) Install the CLI from npm using your command line: `npm install -g @web3-storage/w3cli`.
 2. Run `w3 login alice@example.com` in the command line using your email address.
 Click on the validation link sent to your email.
 3. After successfully running `login`, your CLI Agent has been delegated access to all Spaces associated with your email address.
-You can see a list of these Spaces using `w3 space ls` and select the one you'd like to upload to using `w3 space use \<space_did\>`.
+You can see a list of these Spaces using `w3 space ls` and select the one you'd like to upload to using `w3 space use <space_did>`.

 When the right Space is selected, you are ready to upload!
-You can do so by running `w3 up \<path\>`.
+You can do so by running `w3 up <path>`.

-There are a few useful flags (check out the reference docs to see a full list):
+There are a few useful flags (check out the reference docs or `w3 up --help` to see a full list):

 ```shell
 --no-wrap    # Don't wrap input files with a directory.